Discover the Many Benefits of THC

 A study on the effect of medical marijuana in multiple sclerosis and transverse myelitis patients showed that cannabis was an effective tool in providing systematic relief for patients.
 Using a strain with an even THC/CBD ratio, 77% of patients found it helpful in managing symptoms (especially pain and spasticity) with no negative side effects.
 A whopping 70% felt that their quality of life improved overall with marijuana use.

 The vagas nerve relays sensory information from organs in the abdomen to the central nervous system.
 When something triggers nausea or vomiting (emesis), the vagas nerve communicates to the brain that emesis should occur.
-Thankfully, the vagas system and gastrointestinal tract hold cannabinoid receptors that are stimulated by THC, which then inhibits nausea and vomiting.
+Thankfully, the vagas system and gastrointestinal tract hold cannabinoid receptors that are stimulated by THC, which then inhibits nausea and vomiting when activated.
 THC has been found by many patients to relieve nausea when other medications have failed.

 Post-Traumatic Stress Disorder